leegod/BitcoinEssence/README.md

 Run bitcoinessence-qt.exe file for standalone, or install bitcoinessence-0.8.7.5-win32-setup.exe Both are same program.

-if you previously installed 0.8.x version program, delete whole files at c:/user/<username>/Appdata/Roaming/BitcoinEssence and re-install or re-run program.
+If you previously installed 0.8.x version program, delete whole files at c:/user/(username)/Appdata/Roaming/BitcoinEssence and re-install or re-run program.